Use Raygun error tracking with your Debug and Trace code

 The library I wrote is called Raygun.Diagnostics which is open source and available on Github and Nuget.
 I essentially built a new custom TraceListener that overrides all trace events to build the message the way Raygun wants it, which it then sends using the Raygun .NET library.
 The general idea is to use the Trace.TraceError method override.aspx) that accepts

 (string, params object) to stuff in the extra state and tracking information we care about.
-So while most standard listeners will just expect a formatted string with args, this will use that data to generate both Raygun tags and custom data to pass along with the Exception.
+So while most standard listeners expect a formatted string with args, this will use that data to generate both Raygun tags and custom data to pass along with the Exception.

 In this excerpt from the custom listener, the method is accepting the trace event information along with our custom